 Bible, Christianity, God, malta, Uncategorized, Women

-Throw Me a Frickin’ Bone Here
+Throw Me a Bone!

 In my previous post, I referenced the rich young ruler and his interaction with Jesus.
 Today I want to contrast that scenario with another we find in the gospels and one of my personal favorite stories: the faith of the Canaanite woman.